Four Main Functions of FM

 Hot desking is more free-wheeling.
-It’s still based in an unassigned desk concept, but the execution is first-come, first-served.
-If any employee sees an open space, they’re welcome to claim it as their own and get to business—no reservation required.
-Some hot desking setups may still require check-in, but there’s no need for reservations.
+It’s still based on an unassigned desk concept, but the execution is first-come, first-served.
+If any employee sees an open space, they can claim it and get to business — no reservation is required.
+Some hot desking setups may still require a check-in, but there’s no need for reservations.
 Check-in is merely a form of capacity control.

 Though similar in concept, hoteling and hot desking diverge in how workers access space.
-Workplaces looking for more control over space utilization will opt for hoteling; casual environments without capacity concerns tend to embrace hot desking.
+Workplaces seeking more control over space utilization will opt for hoteling; casual environments without capacity concerns tend to embrace hot desking.

-The benefits of office hoteling come from its marriage of order and freedom.
-Just like you’re free to pick the room that’s right for you at the hotel you want over defined dates, hotel desking works the same way.
+The benefits of office hoteling or hoteling desks come from its marriage of order and freedom.
+Just as you can pick the room right at the hotel you want over defined dates, hotel desking works the same way.
 There’s freedom of choice dictated by standardization.
 An example:

 Jim wants a workspace with a view on Friday.
 There are two coworking spaces within walking distance from his apartment, both with great views.
 Jim checks Friday availability for both and sees that Workspace A is booked, while Workspace B has an open workstation from 8 a.m. to 2 p.m.
 He books Workspace B, arrives on time, and enjoys his workspace.

-In this simple scenario, there’s no frantic search for a space with a view or finding out last-minute there aren’t any spaces available.
+In this simple scenario, there’s no frantic search for a space with a view or finding out last-minute spaces aren’t available.
 Jim knows exactly what he’s getting and for how long.
 He’s paid upfront.
-All he needs to do is check-in to his workspace and get to work.
+All he needs to do is check in to his workspace and get to work.
 The process is straightforward and chaos-free.

 Standardizing the hoteling process

 Desk hoteling isn’t without its drawbacks.
 Thankfully, they’re easily handled if the process is well-standardized.
-In fact, workplace hoteling software resolves many of the common gaps.
+Workplace hoteling software resolves many of the common gaps.

-- Workers submit their reservation request to the system, which checks desk availability
+- Workers submit their reservation requests to the system, which checks desk availability

 - A reservation is confirmed, with details automatically emailed to the worker